Course summary

 Assessment method

 You will be assessed through a wide range of assignments throughout the programme.
 These include musical performance, composition portfolios, written work, research posters, presentations and learning journals, and will be specific to the disciplines and modules that you choose to study.
-The independent study modules will be assessed through a major project in each, with performance and conducting assessed through a recital, composition through a portfolio, and research project through a dissertation.
-Within core modules, you will undertake coursework assignments that assess skills and techniques that are central to research and professional work in music.
-There is an element of peer learning and support in Contextual Studies which will provide you with continuous formative feedback, while the preparation of final projects in this module and in the Performance Project and Creative Project options will test your ability to develop and demonstrate an independent approach to critical engagement with a topic.
-Assessed seminar presentations in Contextual Studies will invite you to realise or speak and write about your work as a composer, performer or researcher.
-The range of assessment tasks in the option modules further reflects the range of subjects that you might study and assessment tasks may include learning journals, essays, posters, workshop presentations, compositions and performances.
+The Final Project module will be assessed through a major project, with performance assessed through a recital or portfolio, composition or production through a portfolio, and critical writing through a dissertation or collection of critical essays.
+Within modules, you will undertake coursework assignments that assess skills and techniques that are central to research and professional work in music.
+There is an element of peer learning and support throughout the course, not just with fellow music students, but from the whole postgraduate community, including games designers, dancers, journalists and photographers.
+The range of assessment tasks in the modules further reflects the range of subjects that you might study and assessment tasks may include learning journals, essays, portfolios, workshop presentations, compositions and performances.

 Entry requirements